eltrino/diamantedesk-application/README.md

 ```
 ### NPM Dependencies ###

-All dependencies specified in `@DiamanteFrontBundle/packages.json` and installed in `@DiamanteFrontBundle/node_modules` folder.
-To update them manually or reinstall, you should use `npm update` or `npm install` in the `@DiamanteFrontBundle` folder.
+All dependencies required for the development are specified at `@DiamanteFrontBundle/packages.json` file and can be installed  using the following command:

+`npm install`

+To update the dependencies, execute the following command:

+`npm update`

 ## Contributing